Armed Forces Community Covenant

 Resources for veterans and serving personnel

 Uttlesford District Council previously subscribed to the Veterans Information Portal - VIP Tree resource centre for veterans.
 Links to all of the resources offered on the VIP Tree site are now available on a dedicated Resources for armed forces personnel page.

 ► In addition, Citizens Advice Bureau provides fortnightly clinics at Carver Barracks to support families in a number of ways.

-► Further information on Community Covenants can be found on GOV.UK - Fulfilling the commitments of the armed forces covenant, where you will also find the full details and an alphabetical list of all businesses and authorities that have signed up.
+► You can find some further information fulfilling the commitments of the armed forces covenant on GOV.UK.
+There you will also find the full details and an alphabetical list of all businesses and authorities that have signed up.